Laelapa/PlateOps/README.md

 <img align="right" width="320" src="PlateOpsMascot.png">

+PlateOps is a comprehensive diet management platform.
+Currently it provides:
+- a registry of foods with fuzzy search capability,
+- RESTful API endpoints,
+- a self-rolled authentication system that supports hashed passwords, stateless and short-lived JWTs, database-backed & fingerprinted refresh tokens with logout/revocation support,
+- structured logging,
+- event publishing capability to Kafka topics,
+- type-safe database queries through sqlc instead of an ORM,
+- validation of all user input.

-PlateOps is a comprehensive food management platform that provides a searchable registry of foods and recipes, inventory tracking, nutrition monitoring, and user authentication.
-Built as a robust backend API, PlateOps empowers developers to create food-focused applications while, in its final version, it will enable users to manage their pantry, track their nutritional intake, and receive recipe suggestions.
-The platform recommends recipes based on food stocks, the users' macronutrient goals for the day, and ingredient expiration dates minimizing food spoilage and waste.
+Built as an API service, PlateOps empowers developers to create food-focused applications on top of it.

+In its final version it will enable users to manage their pantry/inventory, track their nutritional intake, and receive recipe suggestions.
+It will recommend recipes based on the users' food stocks, their macronutrient goals for the day, and ingredient expiration dates & open packaging, minimizing food spoilage and waste.

 ---